Double your donation

 The first of these is a new entrepreneurship and micro-credit programme, whilst the second provides training and resources so members of the local community can use the small areas of land around their homes (patios) to grow fruit and vegetables for their families.

-Two years into this current cycle and six out of seven of the communities have electricity for the first time.
-All were struggling to grow anything due to lack of water, but electricity opens up so many more possibilities.
-CEPAD have provided water pumps, meaning farmers can irrigate their crops.
+Three years into this current cycle, six out of seven communities have electricity for the first time.
+Everyone struggled to grow anything due to a lack of water, but electricity opened up many possibilities.
+CEPAD has provided water pumps, meaning farmers can irrigate their crops.
 This is accompanied by training on how to grow a new range of drought-resistant crops.

 Another huge benefit is that women and children no longer spend hours carrying water; children can focus on their education and women can take advantage of CEPAD’s microloans and training in entrepreneurship.